AdobeDocs/workfront.es-ES/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

 <!--use this article to make this one similar to it: https://experienceleague.adobe.com/en/docs/workfront/using/adobe-workfront-integrations/review-approval-integrations/wf-proof-and-genstudio-->

-# Introducción a la integración de Adobe Workfront Planning y Adobe GenStudio for Performance Marketing
+# Introducción a Adobe Workfront Planning y Adobe GenStudio para la integración de marketing de rendimiento

 <!--<span class="preview">The information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>